 The evolution continues.

 In 2016, she began Whisky Jack Letterpress in Calgary, producing small works such as posters and broadsides.
 In 2017, she went back to her roots in biology and spent her first month in Antarctica working as an expedition guide, lecturing on the natural and cultural history of the extreme south.
 She became a partner in Pedlar Press (www.pedlarpress.com) in 2018, where she is Acquisitions Editor and Production Manager.

-She remains an avid runner and bread maker.
+She is an avid runner and bread maker.
 She lives in Calgary with her husband and three children.